-Origin of JASMINE
+Origin and Etymology of jasmine

-Seen & Heard
+Seen and Heard

 What made you want to look up jasmine?
 Please tell us where you read or heard it (including the quote, if possible).